 Supplies: Pencils are required for tests.
 All other work must be completed in pencil or erasable pen.

 Recommended Materials:

-Supplies: Blank notebook paper and/or graph paper, and a three-ring binder with tab sections (or its equivalent) are recommended.
+Supplies: Blank notebook paper and a three-ring binder with tab sections (or its equivalent) are recommended.
+In addition, you'll want earbuds/headphones to hear the videos in your homework.